makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/spring.md

 A season of expansive growth, when plants race toward the heavens, or leaves burst out from reanimated branches seemingly overnight.
 It's the time when you can almost feel your hair growing, or perhaps your dreams swelling in some sympathetic expansion of their own.

 And, importantly, a season of expectations.
 The year may start on the first of January, a convenient fiction provided to us by the need to start it *somewhere*, but the expectations for the rest of the year lay dormant in the mind until spring.

+{{% verse %}}
+A year starts not on January first.
+The days may hunder but the seasons speak of time's long march, of fast time, slow time.
+Thirst for "start" and "end" neglects the limen sleek.

+{{% cite source="eigengrau" page="3" %}}
+{{% /verse %}}

 January first is the time to make the resolutions and the rest of winter is the time to try them out, whether tentatively or with great passion, but the setting of expectations for the year doesn't come until the trauma of the year before has settled into uneasy memory --- or, to use an outdated metaphor, expectations are not set until one stops writing the previous year on the date line of one's checks.

-Although it often engaged with expectations in its work, Dwale tackles the subject of Spring in the context of beginnings and growth infrequently, seeming to prefer Autumn.[^4] One small example of this comes from a short *renga* it took part in on Twitter:
+Although it often engaged with expectations in its work, Dwale tackles the subject of Spring in the context of beginnings and growth infrequently, seeming to prefer Autumn.[^1] One small example of this comes from a short *renga* it took part in on Twitter:

 {{% verse %}}
 Blackbird headed south